 - Upper back and/or neck pain.

-If you’ve noticed these or any other unusual symptoms after an accident, you should schedule an appointment with your doctor right away.
+If you’ve noticed these or any other unusual symptoms after an accident, you should schedule an appointment with your doctor immediately.
 The sooner you see a physician, the sooner you can get on the path to recovery.
-It is also important to seek prompt medical care from an insurance perspective, as delaying treatment can make it more difficult to get the compensation you deserve.
+It is also essential to seek prompt medical care from an insurance perspective, as delaying treatment can make getting the compensation you deserve more difficult.
 You can read more about this topic in our article on when to see a doctor after a car accident.

 Torn Rotator Cuff Treatment and Prognosis